YottaDB/YDBDoc/ProgrammersGuide/devcycle.rst

 -direct_mode does not invoke the M compiler.

 The -direct_mode qualifier is incompatible with a file specification and with all other qualifiers.
+The rest of the shell command is available to the process in the :ref:`zcmdline-isv` intrinsic special variable.

 ~~~~~~~~~~~~~~~~~~~~
 -dy[namic_literals]